Skip to content

 the rocks informational website

-The Rocks is an information website with a very creative and responsive web design.
-It features a semi-sidebar header/menu that collapses once you start scrolling and sticks to the top left corner.
+The Rocks is an informative website featuring a creative and responsive web design.
+It features a semi-sidebar header/menu that collapses when you start scrolling and remains in the top left corner.

 The subscription form also floats in the bottom right corner but disappears once you scroll all the way to the bottom.
 Why?
 Because there’s a subscription widget in the footer.